 These numbers may remain similar in other states that have not yet installed traffic cameras.
 The increased number of motorists violating traffic laws leads to more traffic accidents.
 Some accidents end in death.
-If you or your loved ones have been involved in a traffic accident and were injured, call Arash Law.
+If you or your loved ones have been involved in a traffic accident and were injured, call the car accident lawyers at Arash Law managed by Arash Khorsandi, Esq.
 Let us put our decades of experience pursuing justice for our clients to work for you and the ones you love.
 Call us at 888-488-1391, or visit us online, to schedule a free consultation with one of our experienced attorneys.

 Can Properly Installed Traffic Cameras Keep Drivers Safe?